gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 DE=Skip remainder, HL=Pixel count
     Modifies..
 AF, BC, DE, HL, EI

-Standard routine used by the "PAINT" statement handler to search rightwards from the current pixel physical address until a colour code equal to BDRATR is found or the edge of the screen is reached.
-The terminating position becomes the current pixel physical address and the initial position is returned in CSAVEA and CSAVEM.
-The size of the traversed region is returned in register pair HL and FILNAM+1.
-The traversed region is normally filled in but this can be inhibited, in Graphics Mode only, by using an entry parameter of zero in register B. The skip count in register pair DE determines the maximum number of pixels of the required colour that may be ignored from the initial starting position.
-This facility is used by the "PAINT" statement handler to search for gaps in a horizontal boundary blocking its upward progress.
+Standard routine used by the "`PAINT`" statement handler to search rightwards from the current pixel physical address until a colour code equal to [BDRATR](#bdratr) is found or the edge of the screen is reached.
+The terminating position becomes the current pixel physical address and the initial position is returned in [CSAVEA](#csavea) and [CSAVEM](#csavem).
+The size of the traversed region is returned in register pair HL and [FILNAM](#filnam)+1.
+The traversed region is normally filled in but this can be inhibited, in [Graphics Mode](#graphicsmode) only, by using an entry parameter of zero in register B. The skip count in register pair DE determines the maximum number of pixels of the required colour that may be ignored from the initial starting position.
+This facility is used by the "`PAINT`" statement handler to search for gaps in a horizontal boundary blocking its upward progress.

 <a name="scanl"></a>